-Manuel Terranova, CEO Peaxy, recently spoke on a panel for the American Society of Naval Engineers (ASNE) on the University of Pennsylvania campus in Philadelphia.
+Manuel Terranova, CEO Peaxy spoke on a panel for the American Society of Naval Engineers (ASNE) on the University of Pennsylvania campus in Philadelphia.
 The Intelligent Ships Symposium is a biennial naval engineering conference that explores recent advances in Intelligent Systems and the challenges that lie ahead for the next generation of Intelligent ships.
-The discussion delved specifically into big data, machine learning and predictive analytics along with their ability to bring greater transparency and insight into the Fleet maintenance process.
+The discussion delved specifically into big data, machine learning and predictive analytics along with their ability to bring greater transparency and insight into the fleet maintenance process.

 Here are some highlights from the discussion: